DwineDespi/GA-summary-Group3/section4.md

 Department Initiatives and Projects
--In this part of assembly
+-In this part of assembly the department announces first the CSGUILD, second the Magis Technology Business Incubator, Third is mentoring sessions, fourth is ADNU league, fifth is Tactics Platform.
+What caught my interest is the mentoring session.
+Because this can greatly improve mentors to increase their confidence of teaching others.
+While the mentees gain knowledge from mentors and help them academically.